 Don’t Rush Through Your Application

 Carefully scheduling the time spent on your application won’t just result in a stronger overall submission.
 It will also prepare future students for the time they’ll need to take out of their schedules to focus on classwork.
+Academics are going to take time out of your schedule.

 Focus on Real Work Experience